 - 3c) CRH to HPH-6.

-All auxiliary steam lines will be steam blown by continuous blowing method
+All auxiliary steam lines will be steam blown by the continuous blowing method

-The following Aux steam lines, connected to deaerator are steam blown using auxiliary steam from Aux PRDS header.
+The following Aux steam lines, connected to the deaerator are steam blown using auxiliary steam from the Auxiliary PRDS header.

 - 4a)PRDS to Deaerator.